-HTTP Status Description 204 No Content Operation successful, no data 302 Found The URI is a reference to another URI.
-400 Bad Request Invalid parameter or field names in the request 401 Unauthorized Incorrect or missing authentication credentials 403 Forbidden Client lacks the proper authorization to perform this request.
-404 Not Found A resource was not found at the specified URI.
-409 Conflict The operation conflicts with a non-CDMI access protocol lock or may of state transition error on the server.
+HTTP Status Description 204 No Content The operation was successful; no data was returned.
+302 Found The URI is a reference to another URI.
+400 Bad Request The request contains invalid parameters or field names.
+401 Unauthorized The authentication credentials are missing or invalid.
+403 Forbidden The client lacks the proper authorization to perform this request.
+404 Not Found The resource was not found at the specified URI.
+409 Conflict The operation conflicts with a non-CDMI access protocol lock or may cause a state transition error on the server.

-EXAMPLE PUT to the domain URI to set new field values
+EXAMPLE PUT to the domain URI to set new field values:

 '''

 PUT /cdmi_domains/myDomain/ HTTP/1.1

 Host: cloud.example.com

 Content-Type: application/cdmi-domain

-X-CDMI-Specification-Version: 1.0.1
+X-CDMI-Specification-Version: 1.0.2

 {

 "metadata" : {

 "test" : "value"

 }

 }

 '''